-- 64. (1) An investment firm shall have a client asset management plan in order to safeguard client assets. - (2) The client asset management plan shall be reviewed and updated- - (a) if there is any change to the investment firm's business model which affects the manner by which client assets are held, and to ensure that the information contained therein is accurate.
+72. (1) An investment firm shall have a client asset management plan in order to safeguard client assets.

+(2) The client asset management plan shall be reviewed and updated promptly-

+- (a) if there is any change to the investment firm's business model which affects the manner by which client assets are held, - (b) in any event, at least on an annual basis, to ensure that the information contained therein is accurate.